 In the case of extraordinary dismissals, there must be a serious reason (i.e., a fundamental breach of the employment contract) that makes it unreasonable for the employer to continue to employ the employee.
 This could be the case regarding assault in the workplace, insults, theft of employer property or working time fraud.
 Once an employer has knowledge of a serious reason for terminating an employment contract, it must declare the termination within two weeks.
 In principle, a warning must have been issued beforehand, but exceptions are possible.

-In the case of ordinary dismissal, the employee can only be dismissed with a cause, whether conduct, personal reasons or operational reasons.
+In the case of ordinary dismissal, the employee can be dismissed only with a cause, whether it be for conduct, personal reasons or operational reasons.
 There are different requirements for each of these reasons:

 - A conduct-related dismissal is based on breaches of contractual obligations.
 A prior warning is required and it must indicate the unlawful behaviour, that the employer will not tolerate it and that it can lead to dismissal if it is repeated.

 - A termination for personal reasons is possible, for example, if the employee is unable to work because of sickness.

 - An operational dismissal applies when an employee's job or position is redundant (see Section XIII.ii).